Wiesław Grabowski

-Wiesław Grabowski is a Polish football coach and the owner of Zimbabwean club DT Africa United which plays in the lower divisions of the country.
+Wiesław Grabowski (1955 or 1956 – 29 July 2026) was a Polish football coach and the owner of Zimbabwean club DT Africa United which plays in the lower divisions of the country.
 The Pole was most known for identifying a host of Zimbabwean players at a young age who later became stars, such as Gift Muzadzi and Norman Mapeza.

 Coaching career

-Graduating from the Cologne Coaching School, Grabowski was manager of the Zambia national team from 1983 to 1984, earning a salary 6500 dollars and came to Zimbabwe as part of a government exchange program in 1985.
+Graduating from the Cologne Coaching School, Grabowski was manager of the Zambia national team from 1983 to 1984, earning a salary of 6500 dollars and came to Zimbabwe as part of a government exchange program in 1985.
 Once in the country, he was apprised of the living conditions by a Yugoslavian trainer named Lukic, who instructed him not to adjust to it.